Ultra-Spatiotemporal Light Confinement in Dielectric Nanocavity Metasurfaces

-Positioning the designed cavity in a periodic array constitutes a metasurface.
+Arranging the designed cavity in a periodic array constitutes a metasurface.
 The metasurface period is fixed as $p_x = p_y$ = 500 nm, the height of disk is $h$ = 100 nm and radius $r$ = 180 nm.
-The dielectric cavity metasurface explored here is made of titanium dioxide, whose permittivity is taken from the experimental data \cite{siefke2016materials} and is lossless in the visible wavelength.
+The dielectric cavity metasurface explored here is made of titanium dioxide, whose permittivity is taken from the experimental data \cite{sarkar2019hybridized} and is lossless in the visible wavelength.
 Three-dimensional (3D) finite-difference time-domain (FDTD) simulations were employed to calculate the optical properties.
-The metasurface is illuminated by a normally incident wave, $\bm{E}_{inc}=E_0e^{ik_0 z-\omega t}\bm{x}$, which polarizes along the slotted air gap.
+The metasurface is illuminated by a normally incident wave, $\bm{E}_{inc}=E_0e^{ik_0 z-\omega t}\bm{x}$, which is polarised along the slotted air gap.
 The transmission spectra for the $y$-symmetric metasurface ($y_{min}$ = -20 nm, $y_{max}$ = 20 nm) and $y$-asymmetric metasurface ($y_{min}$ = -20 nm, varied $y_{max}$) can be seen in Fig.~\ref{fig:nature} (b).
+Due to symmetry breaking along $y$ direction, a sharp eigenmode appears in each transmission spectra with varying linewidth, each of which can be fitted by Fano formula, an example is shown in Fig.~\ref{fig:nature} (c), see Supplementary Material \cite{2021PRsupp} for the fit details and $Q$ calculation.
+The calculated $Q$ factor vs asymmetry parameter $\alpha$ can be seen in Fig.~\ref{fig:nature} (d), where an inverse quadratic law ($Q\propto \alpha^{-2}$) is met.
+This is consistent with the results reported by Koshelev et al. \cite{koshelev2018asymmetric} and thus demonstrates the designed gap cavity is quasi-BIC in nature.
+More physics of $Q$ evolution by multipolar contributions can be seen in Supplementary Material \cite{2021PRsupp}.
+In this work, the $y$-symmetric cavity is referred to as the BIC cavity, where the infinitely-high $Q$ is inaccessible and $y$-asymmetric cavity is referred to as the quasi-BIC cavity, which has the accessible and high $Q$.
+The eigenmode wavelength of the quasi-BIC cavity denotes the wavelength close to the transmission minimum and the maximum electric field can be achieved.